ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Pattern with a + characters
 """""""""""""""""""""""""""

-If SYSPLUS=YES is specified (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide), any '+' character in a "relay" or "2nd relay" name will be replaced by the value of the SYSCLONE system symbol or by the positionnal CLONE parameter (if supplied) present in the parameter list passed within the STC job.
+If SYSPLUS=YES is specified (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide), any '+' character in a "relay" or "2nd relay" name will be replaced by the value of the SYSCLONE system symbol or by the positional CLONE parameter (if supplied) from the parameter list passed within the STC JCL.
 SYSCLONE is specified in the IEASYMxx member of SYS1.PARMLIB, and identifies the particular LPAR that VIRTEL is running on in a sysplex environment.

 Physical pool or logical pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A Physical Pool is a definition used by 3270 terminals to connect to VIRTEL.
-A Logical Pool i a group of Relay that can by used to connect a Non-3270 terminal to a VTAM application.
+A Logical Pool is a group of Relays that can by used to connect a Non-3270 terminal to a VTAM application.
 The difference between a Logical Pool and a Physical Pool is that a relay in a physical pool is assigned when the requesting terminal connects, whereas a relay in a logical pool is assigned at the time the requesting terminal needs the relay to connect to a VTAM application.

 .. index::
    pair: Connection Modes; Terminal Pool Selection

 Terminal Pool Selection
 ^^^^^^^^^^^^^^^^^^^^^^^
 When a 3270 terminal is defined to a physical pool, the selection of a pool is managed automatically by VIRTEL at connection time.
 It starts from the end of the list of defined terminals.
-When the characteristics of the terminal match those of the entry being processed, the terminal assumes an application relay.
+When the characteristics of the terminal match those of the entry being processed, the terminal is used as an application relay.

 When a non-3270 terminal is defined to a logical pool, the selection of a pool is managed automatically by VIRTEL when the terminal connects to a VTAM application.
 If no specific rule is active and if no LU'Nailing system is effective, the first free available relay is assigned to the request.